eslint/rfcs/designs/2022-community-eslint-org/README.md

 Having a channel for each separate package would maybe be a good idea as well, so the community has a chance to ask questions to the maintainers as well.

-### What should be the role of the ESLint team?
+### What should be the role of the ESLint TSC?

-The idea is that the ESLint team is the ultimate caretakers, they assign a community core team to take care of the effort the new org makes and let them ran the day to day business so that the ESLint team rarely has to involve themselves.
+The idea is that the ESLint TSC is the ultimate caretakers, they assign a community core team to take care of the effort the new org makes and let them ran the day to day business so that the ESLint TSC rarely has to involve themselves.

-Next to that, I think most important role would be to facilitate at least the contact with `@mysticatea`, so we can transfer his packages over to the `@eslint-community` org & gain `npm` publish rights for the packages.
+Next to that, most important role would be to facilitate at least the contact with `@mysticatea`, so we can transfer his packages over to the `@eslint-community` org & gain `npm` publish rights for the packages.

-I can also see the ESLint team talk to the community core team of the new org regarding creating new community maintained packages that are split out from the main ESLint repo.
+The ESLint TSC could also talk to the community core team of the new org regarding creating new community maintained packages that are split out from the main ESLint repo or take over non-core plugins.
 Examples of these kind of repos are:

 - `eslint-plugin-node`
   This plugin was recommended because of the deprecation of some rules in v7